10 Common Mistakes Bloggers Make

-More likely blogging as a pastime than a serious business, these bloggers write whatever comes to mind: personal take on a political issue, a newly discovered personal philosophy or a travel advice from a personal experience.
-As you might have guessed it, those examples contain “personal” which means it’s more about sharing personal thoughts and less on answering questions readers may be asking.
-It’s not a bad idea to have such topic as we are all entitled to write our own thoughts.
+More likely blogging as a pastime than a serious business, these bloggers write whatever comes to mind: a personal take on a political issue, a newly discovered personal philosophy, or a piece of travel advice from personal experience.
+As you might have guessed, those examples contain “personal,” which means it’s more about sharing your own thoughts and less on answering questions readers may be asking.
+It’s not a bad idea to have such a topic as we are all entitled to write our thoughts.

-But if we write specific topics such as finance or fashion, we have to define our audience and create a persona about them.
-We can then try to identify what they might be looking for, a task that can be accomplished with keyword research.
-In doing so, we have a clearer idea of what topics to write, how to prioritize them and be assured that our defined audience will return to read our next blog entry.
+However, if we write specific topics such as finance or fashion, we have to define our audience and create a persona about them.
+We can then try to identify what they might be looking for, a task accomplished with keyword research.
+In doing so, we have a clearer idea of what topics to write, how to prioritize them, and be assured that our defined audience will return to read our next blog entry.

 Inconsistent with blog post frequency

-In the beginning, bloggers may find it exciting to publish as much blog posts as possible.
-But as the excitement wanes, and the daily grind of identifying topics to write and writing these topics become more more burdensome, bloggers may find themselves skip publishing blogs for days or weeks.
-The longer the blog has been idle brings less motivation to write and reduce the volume of repeat visitors.
+In the beginning, bloggers may find it exciting to publish as many blog posts as possible.
+However, as the excitement about writing wanes, the daily grind of identifying topics to write and writing these topics becomes burdensome.
+Bloggers may then find themselves skipping from publishing blogs for days or weeks.
+The longer the blog has been idle, brings less motivation to write and reduce the volume of repeat visitors.

 Cover too many topics

-Covering too many topics, your blog might not establish a niche topic.
-Without a niche topic, your blog may fail to attract loyal followers who look for certain topics — with an exception of your friends or if you are a popular personality before you embarked into the blogging scene.
-Without adopting a specific blog theme, your site might fail to attract attention of advertisers whose interest aligns with a few of your blog posts because your site holds no authority over the topic.
+With wide variety of subjects, your blog might not establish a niche topic.
+Without a niche topic, your blog may fail to attract loyal followers who look for particular issues — with the exception of your friends or if you are a famous personality before you embarked into the blogging scene.
+Without adopting a specific blog theme, your site might fail to attract the attention of advertisers whose interest aligns with a few of your blog posts because your site holds no authority over the topic.

 Fail to do keyword/topic research

 Without researching what people are looking for, you could be writing articles that very few people are interested about.
-Although writing about a topic that you are an expert on and getting read by fewer site visitors is still worth doing, you might as well be sharing your expertise to a larger crowd when you do a prior keyword or topic research.
+Although writing about a topic that you are an expert on and getting read by fewer site visitors is still worth doing, you might as well be sharing your expertise with a more massive crowd when you do a prior keyword or topic research.

 Fail to cite sources

-Sometimes we need to use statistics to convey information in a more credible manner.
-However, we sometimes fail to give credit to sources who made the research, conducted the study or took the photo that contributed to the overall credibility of our blog.
-Adding these citations not only give credit to where credit is due, it also makes our blog entry more attractive reference to other researchers or site to link to from other websites.
+Sometimes we need to use statistics to convey information more credibly.
+However, we sometimes fail to give credit to sources who did the research, conducted the study, or took the photo that contributed to the overall credibility of our blog.
+Adding these citations not only give credit to where credit is due, but it also makes our blog entry more attractive reference to other researchers or site to link to from other websites.

 Don’t include relatable examples, if applicable

-There are blogs that are well-presented and provide a vivid description of its content that makes it easier to understand.
-There are also blogs that are full of abstract ideas and fail to provide examples that would have been easier for a reader to relate to.
+Some blogs are well-presented and provide a vivid description of its content that makes it easier to understand.
+Some blogs are full of abstract ideas and fail to give examples that would have been easier for a reader to relate to.
 For example, if we write about tips on managing your sari-sari store in the Philippines.
-We not only aim to say we should sell fast moving consumer goods, but cite examples such as sugar, cooking oil or bread.
+We not only aim to say we should sell fast-moving consumer goods but cite examples such as sugar, cooking oil, or bread.

 Don’t create attractive headlines

-Our articles are as good as its headers.
-That’s because if our content is highly informative but paired with an unexciting headline, it might not attract clicks when it appears on search engine results because a) its headline does not connect well with content and b) other links on search results offer more intrigue and interest to get clicked.
-Using attractive titles help articles get the attention they deserve, and might be a catalyst for better search rankings.
+Our articles are as good as their headers.
+That’s because if our content is highly informative, but if it is matched with an unexciting headline, it might not attract attention.
+When our pages appear on search engine results, and headline text does not connect well with a text description, they can quickly be overshadowed by other search results that offer a more accurate description.
+Using attractive titles help articles get the attention they deserve and might be a catalyst for better search rankings.

 Fail to engage audience